 Braised Pork Rice (Lu Rou Fan – 滷肉饭)

 The signature dish in Taiwan for its simplicity and deliciousness.
 The serving size is relatively small but is decent enough to do some food hopping along the way.
 The dish can be bought for $25 NT or under.

 Glutinous Oil Rice

-In Keelung Night Market, there’s quite a few stalls that served this type of dish.
+In Keelung Night Market, there are quite a few stalls that served this type of dish.
 The dish itself is presented on a small bowl with less meat and it’s really delicious.
-For this simple a dish, it can be bought for $30 NT.
+For this simple dish, it can be bought for $30 NT.